Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory

-The role of anisotropy in the evolution of the Universe can also be seen through Fig.~\ref{fig2} and Fig.~\ref{fig4}, where we have shown the evolution of density parameters against cosmological redshift and also compared the results with $\Lambda$CDM results in Fig.~\ref{fig2} (left).
-These figures clearly show the non-unity of the maximum value of density parameters, hence supporting the dominated phases of radiation or matter or dark energy rather than the pure phases due to the effect of model and the anisotropy.
-However from Fig ~\ref{fig2a} we have observed that the effect of the model is more prominent than the anisotropy.
+The role of anisotropy in the evolution of the Universe can also be seen through Fig.~\ref{fig2} and Fig.~\ref{fig4}, where the evolution of density parameters versus cosmological redshift ($z$) has been shown and also compared it with $\Lambda$CDM results in Fig.~\ref{fig2} (left).
+These figures clearly show the non-unity of the maximum value of density parameters, hence supporting the dominated phases of radiation or matter, or dark energy rather than the pure phases due to the effect of the model and the anisotropies.
+However, from Fig ~\ref{fig2a} we have observed that the effect of the model is more prominent than the anisotropy.